Houston Texas: Activities, Attractions & Info.

-Having already written quite a few articles about this city which I have happily called home for the vast majority of my life, I thought that it might be fun to share some general information and also point readers to specific points of interest regarding the many activities and attractions found in Houston.
+Having already written quite a few articles about this city of Houston, Texas which I have happily called home for the vast majority of my life, I thought that it might be fun to share some general information and also point readers to specific points of interest regarding the many activities and attractions found in Houston.

 Summers have sizzling temperatures often in the 90s or even some days topping 100 degrees Fahrenheit.
 In late fall, winter and early spring the temperatures are moderate and delightful.
-One can enjoy BBQs and al fresco dining almost year round in this climate.
+One can enjoy BBQs and al fresco dining almost year-round in this climate.

 Businesses and Employment in Houston

 This elbow room impacts our indoor spaces as well as outdoor.
 Since land costs are lower one gets a much better bargain when it comes to housing than in many places.
-Judging from many of the mega-mansions springing up in many parts of town this is no longer a secret!
+Judging from many of the mega-mansions springing up in many parts of town, this is no longer a secret!

 With no state income tax in Texas and a right to work law in place, this attracts many business owners to locate here.
 Unemployment statistics regularly fall below the national level.